How to automate Zendesk tickets in 2026: A complete guide

 Why this approach falls short

 While these platforms are great for connecting different parts of your business, they aren't the best solution for automating the core work of your support team.
-They have some of the same fundamental problems as Zendesk's native tools, plus a few extra complications.
+They have some of the same fundamental characteristics as Zendesk's native tools, plus a few extra complications.

 First off, they add another layer of complexity and another bill to pay.
 Now you're managing a separate platform, setting up webhooks, and trying to maintain workflows that exist completely outside of your helpdesk.